 Head outside the Tiki Room to find the Tiki Juice Bar, where the classic Dole Whip and the pineapple juice–laced Dole Whip floats are served with a side of singing and crooning.
 Alternatively, the Tropical Hideaway offers a more extensive menu featuring bulgogi beef bao, sweet lumpia, and a pineapple-and-raspberry-swirl dessert that is perfect for the ‘gram.

 While Disneyland churros have never been a staple for my park visits, they are my man’s absolute favorite—and they happen to be one of the most popular items throughout all of the Disney parks.
 If you’ve never had a Disney churro before, opt for the classic cinnamon sugar churro, but if you’re not a newbie, you might want to look into the seasonal flavors.

 And this year is the perfect time to try a new flavor: In celebration of the Haunted Mansion’s 50th anniversary, the park is offering an array of special treats for ghouls and boys.
 Find the vanilla sugar Bride Churro at the churro cart in New Orleans Square, and search for the dark and milk chocolate Groom Churro in Critter Country.

 3. Mickey Ice-Cream Bar

-Though there is much debate when it comes to Mickey-shaped frozen treats, the Mickey Bar reigns supreme in our eyes.
-The Nestlé’s Mickey Ice-Cream Bar is a total classic, and we love it because it combines the familiar flavors of childhood with the novel shape of a Mickey head—it doesn’t get much better than that.
+Though there is much debate when it comes to Mickey-shaped frozen treats, the Mickey Mouse ice cream bars reign supreme in our eyes.
+The Nestlé Mickey's Ice-Cream Bar is a total classic, and we love it because it combines the familiar flavors of childhood with the novel shape of a Mickey head—it doesn’t get much better than that.
 Pick one up at Clarabelle’s in Mickey’s Toontown before standing in line for the Matterhorn Bobsleds or It’s a Small World.